MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/use-contracts-management-site.md

 ### Add other workflows

-The Contracts Management site contains the components to help you get started, but you can also add additional components, such as:
+The Contracts Management site contains the components to help you get started, but you can also include additional components, such as:

 - Use a [Power Automate flow](/power-automate/getting-started) to trigger a workflow when a new contract is added to the **Contract requests** library.
 - Build additional [SharePoint Syntex models](/microsoft-365/contentunderstanding/#models).